D3: Reframing Your Thinking

 2. Adapting Requires Shedding Old Versions of Yourself

-Big life transitions demand more than just surface-level adjustments.
-Whether it’s a career shift, a change in identity, or moving through a midlife chapter, transformation often requires letting go.
+Major life transitions require more than just surface-level adjustments.
+Whether it’s a career shift, a change in identity, or a midlife reinvention, growth often begins with letting go.

-Reframing equips you to step back and deliberately unlearn the habits or stories that weigh you down, making room for something new.
+Reframing helps you step back, unlearn the habits or stories that weigh you down, and create space for something new.

 3. Your Identity Is Built on Stories